River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ### 3) Instance Entity (placed building / vehicle / citizen)

-- The thing (runtime components) that exists in the city simulation right now.
+- The thing (runtime component) that exists in the city simulation right now.
 - `PrefabRef` points to a **prefab-entity** (`PrefabRef.m_Prefab`), not `PrefabBase`.
 - Most known runtime values do **not** hot-update just because the prefab entity changed.
   - (ex: workers: instance-side `Game.Companies.WorkProvider.m_MaxWorkers`)